KxSystems/prometheus-kdb-exporter/README.md

 ## Introduction

 This interface provides a method by which to expose metrics from a kdb+ process or multiple processes to Prometheus for monitoring.
-This is done via the script `exporter.q` which exposes kdb+ process metrics which can be consumed by Prometheus.
+This is done via the script `q/exporter.q` which exposes kdb+ process metrics which can be consumed by Prometheus.

 This interface is part of the [_Fusion for kdb+_](https://code.kx.com/v2/interfaces/fusion/) project.